 Baker and Dunbar were attending the cookout Wednesday night when a fight broke out, and Baker pulled out a handgun, the warrant said.
 Baker, Dunbar and two other men began robbing people of thousands of dollars, watches and other valuables, witnesses told investigators.
 The players' lawyers say they have witnesses who will clear them.

 Baker was one of three first-round draft picks the Giants had last season.
 He was the 30th pick overall out of Georgia.
 He played in all 16 games, starting 15.
 He had 61 tackles and no interceptions.

 Dunbar signed with Washington as an undrafted free agent out of Florida in 2015 and was traded to the Seahawks in March.
 He started 11 games for the Redskins last season, making 37 tackles and four interceptions.

-Stay connected with the Redskins in the MyTeams app.
+Stay connected to the Capitals and Wizards with the MyTeams app.
 Click here to download for comprehensive coverage of your teams.

 MORE REDSKINS NEWS

 - Armed Robbery: Arrest warrant out for Dunbar

 - Career timeline: Dunbar started as a UDFA

 - Future: What Dunbar told reporters on Thursday